inspiringsource/CS50x-2020/README.md

 </table>

 *Recall that addresses are binary numbers, but are often printed in hexadecimal base 16*

+Pointers are discussed in detail in a subsequent section.

 ## Array of Arrays :pencil: